Account planning

-Account planning brings the focus on the consumer into the process of developing advertising.
-Planning is a job function relating to the application of strategy and planning.
-The discipline and its tools and techniques help to build unique directions, propositions and communications concepts across advertising and marketing channels.
-The Account Planner, or simply Planner, has a role to identify and empathize with the target market and utilize multiple types of data (primary, secondary, web, usage) to unlock insight that creates value between the consumer, the brand and the category of Product (business) or service.
-The thoughts and observations are construed into a value proposition and make up a document, often called a Creative Brief, that is used to create and inspire advertising campaigns and other marketing communications.
+Account planning brings the consumer focus into advertising development process.
+The discipline and its tools and techniques help build unique directions, propositions, and communications concepts across advertising and marketing channels.
+The Account Planner, or simply Planner, has a role to identify and empathizing with the target market and utilizing multiple types of data (primary, secondary, web, usage) to unlock insight that create value for the consumer, the brand, and the Product (business) or service category.
+The thoughts and observations are compiled into a value proposition and form a document, often called a creative brief, that is used to create and inspire advertising campaigns and other marketing communications.